codefresh-io/docs.codefresh.io/_docs/integrations/kubernetes.md

 aws eks --region region update-kubeconfig --name cluster_name
 ```

-Once you have access via `kubectl` then follow the [instructions](#get-cluster-configuration-manually) to obtain all the cluster details.
+Once you have access via `kubectl`, then follow the [instructions](#get-cluster-configuration-manually) to obtain all the cluster details.
 To add the Amazon cluster, select *Amazon AWS* from the *ADD PROVIDER* drop-down menu and enter all details in the respective field in the Codefresh UI.

-#### Adding a DigitalOcean cluster
+### Adding a DigitalOcean cluster

 DigitalOcean also offers a hosted solution for Kubernetes.

-To add a DO cluster select *DigitalOcean* from the *Add provider* menu in your [integration settings](https://g.codefresh.io/account-admin/account-conf/integration/kubernetes).
+To add a DO cluster select *DigitalOcean* from the *Add provider* menu in your [integration settings](https://g.codefresh.io/account-admin/account-conf/integration/kubernetes){:target="\_blank"}.
 Click the authenticate button and enter your DO account credentials:

 {% include image.html
 lightbox="true"
-file="/images/kubernetes/integrations/add-cluster/authorize-do.png"
+file="/images/integrations/kubernetes/add-cluster/authorize-do.png"
-url="/images/kubernetes/integrations/add-cluster/authorize-do.png"
+url="/images/integrations/kubernetes/add-cluster/authorize-do.png"
 alt="Authorizing DigitalOcean Integration"
 caption="Authorizing DigitalOcean Integration"
 max-width="35%"